History of St. Hilary of Poitiers Parish

 Then in 2006 Father Murray saw the need for a Capital Campaign, which was entitled “Come Grow With Us.”
 Its goal was to raise one million dollars to refurbish the four parish buildings.
 Years of wear and tear and weather were taking their toll on these buildings.
 The Church, School, Convent, and Rectory were in need of new roofs.
 True to their spirit of generosity, the parishioners responded most generously, raising the needed funds, in excess of a million dollars, including special gifts.

-A new altar, built by Ed Schmidt, was blessed and dedicated September 30, 2006.
-The image of the Lamb of God, inspired by the Book of Revelation, was carved and painted by Robert McGovern, a famous Philadelphia artist, and inlaid in the front of the altar.
+A new altar, built by Ed Schmidt, was blessed and dedicated September 30, 2006 by Bishop Joseph P. McFadden.
+The new altar was a gift from Mr. & Mrs. Roger J. Kelley, Jr. The image of the Lamb of God, inspired by the Book of Revelation, was carved and painted by Robert McGovern, a famous Philadelphia artist, and inlaid in the front of the altar.
 Mr. McGovern wrote a reflection on his art work for the Dedication in 2006.
 The program for the Dedication shows his original sketch of the Lamb of God.

 In 2006, the same year as the Dedication of the Altar, St. Hilary’s new church bells were installed and blessed.
 These bells were a gift from Kathryn Philipp in memory of her parents, Vincent and Marianna Guarna.